evmcnb/quartz/content/Full/pRRAPID.md

 > - Chest radiograph only if respiratory signs are present
 > - Stool culture, if diarrhoea is present

+Really Sick Babies Get Antibiotics (any age)
+1. Recessions (moderate or severe chest wall recessions)
+2. Skin turgor reduced
+3. Blue or mottled appearance
+4. Grunting
+5. Asleep (does not wake if aroused)

 ## Initial steps